 Flock printing or flocking is a printing process in which short fibers of rayon, cotton, wool, or another natural or synthetic material are applied to an adhesive-coated surface.
 This adds a velvet or suede-like texture to the surface.
 Since the fibers can be dyed, flocking can also add color to a printed area.

 The fibers used in the process are known as flock.
 They can be applied to paper, plastic, metal, textiles, and even glass.

-Flock printing is an old technique which was already in use in China around 1000 BC.
-In Europe it became popular during the Middle Ages.
+Flock printing is an old technique that was already in use in China around 1000 BC.
+In Europe, it became popular during the Middle Ages.

 More information on flocking can be found on this page.